-As Lean-Agile coach I regularly talk with software development groups about the benefits of adding code review to their development process.
-Some easily embrace it and some require a little bit of persuasion, but usually I find enough internal allies to initiate the change.
-Lately I encountered a whole group that completely rejected this essential practice as a luxury they can not afford.
+As a Lean-Agile coach, I regularly talk with software development groups about the benefits of adding code review to their development process.
+Some easily embrace it and some require a little bit of persuasion, but usually, I find enough internal allies to initiate the change.
+Lately, I encountered a whole group that completely rejected this essential practice as a luxury they can not afford.
 Explaining that they will see immediate ROI within a sprint or two was not enough to convince them.
 So, I sat to compose the following list and sent it to the group.
 Luckily I had a sympathetic ear with the general manager of the business unit who embraced it and made it easier for the team to experiment with the practice.
 All’s well that ends well… here is the list, shared with you too.

-Code review is a software quality assurance practice in which one or more developers, called “reviewers”, inspect program code by viewing, reading and checking it.
+Code review is a software quality assurance practice in which one or more developers, called “reviewers”, inspect program code by viewing, reading, and checking it.
 At least one reviewer is not the code author.
 Peer code review is done by peer programmers, usually one.

 So why should you deploy code review?
 Here are some of the benefits:

-- The cost of software defects is lower the earlier they are detected, x10, x100 and even x1000 times – it starts with collaborative story writing and continues with peer code review
+- The cost of software defects is lower the earlier they are detected, x10, x100, and even x1000 times – it starts with collaborative story writing and continues with peer code review

 - Builds peer pressure on code quality due to the Ego Effect – People will write better code when they know their code is going to be “reviewed”